 Demand-reduction resource proposals undergo a feasibility review, during which the ISO ensures that the plans and methods for reducing electricity use meet industry standards.
-This is the primary mechanism for assessing demand-response project criteria because these projects have no interconnection impact.17 For this review, demand resources submit a measurement and verification plan, which outlines the project and its development and how it will achieve the demand reduction.
-However, some demand-response resources are available only during the summer, and alone, they would not be able to satisfy the year-long delivery requirement.
-To address this issue, the FCM allows a summer-only resource to combine its offer with a winter-only resource to form a composite offer.
-In addition to meeting the same qualification requirements as new and existing resources, demand-resource used in the auction.
-A summer resource inside an import-constrained zone cannot combine with a winter resource outside that zone.
+This is the primary mechanism for assessing demand-response project criteria because these projects have no interconnection impact.
+For this review, demand resources submit a measurement and verification plan, which outlines the project and its development and how the resource will achieve the demand reduction.
+The ISO subsequently reviews this plan for completeness and to determine how much capacity the resource can provide.